mRoca/rtfm-rapid-team-formation-method/git/git.md

 ```

 * Problem 1 : There are useless commits
-* Problem 2 : The project history is ugly and useless
+* Problem 2 : The project history is ugly and not useful

 ---